yearn/yearn-security/SECURITY.md

 Yearn adds and removes Vaults and Strategies from Production on an ongoing basis.
 The following functions can be called to obtain a list of smart contract addresses that are currently in Production and that are covered by the program.

+> IMPORTANT NOTICE: Keep in mind that the smart contracts mentioned in the table below, responsible for generating lists of addresses, are **NOT** part of the program's scope. **Only the contracts inside the generated lists are covered by the program.**

 | Network | Contract | Description | Address | Function to call |
 | --- | --- | --- | --- | --- |
 | Ethereum | StrategiesHelper | list of production strategy addresses | [`0x5b4F3BE554a88Bd0f8d8769B9260be865ba03B4a`](https://etherscan.io/address/0x5b4F3BE554a88Bd0f8d8769B9260be865ba03B4a#readContract) | `assetsStrategiesAddresses()` |